+Documents seen by local newspapers detail superior court appeal cases over the past decade in which gender and legal activists questioned Mogoeng’s judgments.
 One case was a 2001 appeal by a man who tied a woman to the bumper of his car and “drove the vehicle about 50 metres (55 yards) at high speed”.
 Mogoeng ruled that the two-year sentence imposed was “too harsh by any standards” and instead fined the man R2000 ($275).
-Among his reasons for reversing the charges were that the accused “pleaded guilty and therefore showed remorse and the complainant provoked him but did not sustain serious injuries”.
+Among his reasons for reversing the charges were that the accused “pleaded guilty and therefore showed remorse and the complainant didn’t sustain serious injuries”.

-In a 2007 case a man jailed five years for attempted rape appealed his sentence.
+In a 2007 case, a man jailed five years for attempted rape appealed his sentence.
 He and his victim were getting a divorce and one night he broke into her house and attacked her.
 Mogoeng was among the judges who suspended the man’s sentence, stating: “The desire to make love to his wife must have overwhelmed him, hence his somewhat violent behaviour.
-However, he neither smacked, punched, nor kicked her and used minimum force to subdue the complainant’s resistance.”
+However, he neither smacked, punched, or kicked her and used minimum force to subdue the complainant’s resistance.”
 The judge added, “The case is not comparable to a case where a woman comes across a stranger on the street who suddenly attempts to rape her.”

-Cleared of a rape charge shortly before his election as President of South Africa, many thought these documents would pressure Zuma to rethink his nomination of Mogoeng.
-They did not.
+“Cleared of a rape charge shortly before his election as President of South Africa, many thought these documents would pressure Zuma to rethink his nomination of Mogoeng.
+They did not.”

 Open Society Initiative for Southern Africa